Welcome to today's edition of the Rush 24-7 podcast.

 Other explanations are counterintuitive.

-Wealth, the heads of the class do live in our big cities, priciest enclaves and suburbs from Montgomery County, Maryland to Palo Alto, California, to Beacon Hill in Boston, as well as in opulent university towns from Princeton to Boulder.
+Wealth, the heads of the class do live in our big cities, priciest enclaves and suburbs, from Montgomery County, Maryland, to Palo Alto, California, to Beacon Hill in Boston, as well as in opulent university towns from Princeton to Boulder.

-But they're no wealthier than many Texas oilmen or California farmers, or then neighbors with whom they do not associate, just as the social science and humanities class that rules universities seldom associate with physicians and physicists.
+But they're no wealthier than many Texas oilmen or California farmers, or than neighbors with whom they do not associate, just as the social science and humanities class that rules universities seldom associate with physicians and physicists.

-Rather, regardless of where they live, their social intellectual circle includes people in the lucrative nonprofit and philanthropic sectors and public policy.
+Rather, regardless of where they live, their social intellectual circle includes people in the lucrative non-profit and philanthropic sectors and public policy.

 What really distinguishes these privileged people demographically is that whether in government power directly or as officers in companies, their careers and fortunes depend on government.